Gagankumard/Blog-App/README.md

-#  Blog App Buid using Express and EJS.
+#  Blog App Buid using Express JS and EJS.